European Wildlife Photo Journals

 Lesser Black-backed Gull, Greenshank, Coot, Magpie were seen before driving alongside an irrigation channel, now in the sunshine.

 At the very least were 500 Sand Martins hunting insects over the water courses and 20-30 Yellow Wagtails were feeding along the bank.
-The majority of the Yellow Wagtails found here suggest the race Motacilla flava thunbergi
+The majority of the Yellow Wagtails found here suggest the race Motacilla flava thunbergi with at least one M.f. feldegg.
+However, polymorphic species, such as the flava wagtails are very variable.

 6 Little Ringed Plovers, 2 Common Sandpipers and a Wood Sandpiper were spotted before a Great White Egret completed the ‘egret hat-trick’.